rust-lang/rfcs/text/3706-option-result-todo.md

 # Summary
 [summary]: #summary

-This RFC proposes `Result::{todo, unreachable}` and `Option::{todo, unreachable}` functions which work like `.unwrap()` but imply different semantic reasons for the unwrapping.
+This RFC proposes `Result::todo` and `Option::todo` functions which work like `.unwrap()` but imply different semantic reasons for the unwrapping.

 `.todo()` implies that error handling still needs to be done and that unwrapping here is a temporary thing that should be fixed in the future.
 This is analogous to `todo!()`.

-`.unreachable()` implies that we are unwrapping because we believe the `Err` or `None` case *cannot* occur.
-This is analogous to `unreachable!()`.

 In short, this allows users to preserve semantic information about why they are unwrapping.
-This proves extremely useful in prototype code, and in distinguishing "unreachable unwraps" and "todo unwraps" from "panic unwraps".
+This proves extremely useful in prototype code, and in distinguishing "todo, add error handling here" from "no, i actually want to panic in this case.".

 As an example: